Do-Gon Kim

 Recent Updates

-[10-2025] Our work on SpikeATac is featured in The Wall Street Journal!
+[10-2025] Our work on SpikeATac is featured in The Wall Street Journal and IEEE Spectrum!

 [10-2025] Presented paper & poster at IROS 2025